Home

 Your choices at the grocery store are pint size containers of cream or quart sized containers.

-*5 cups is how many pints of milk?
+*5 cups is how many pints of cream?

-*Five cups is how many quarts of milk?
+*Five cups is how many quarts of cream?

 c.
-How many teaspoons are in 1/8th cup of sugar?
+How many teaspoons are there in 1/8th cup of sugar?

 d.
 You are making chicken noodle soup from an 8 fl. oz. can.
 The directions say to add 1 cup of water.